 Distributing a Government Contractor's Labor Costs in QuickBooks®

-There is one QuickBooks capability necessary for DCAA compliance that is not widely understood.
-Item 2f on Standard Form 1408 (SF1408) requires the Government Contractor to have:
+For a DCAA compliant accounting system, Item 2f on Standard Form 1408 (SF1408) requires the Government Contractor to have:

 A labor distribution system that charges direct and indirect labor to the appropriate cost objectives.

-To satisfy this requirement, QuickBooks Desktop editions can be used to distribute labor costs based on timekeeping data, whether or not the contractor uses QuickBooks Payroll.
-We’ll explain how to get started in this article.
+To satisfy the requirement of SF1408 Item 2f, QuickBooks Desktop editions can be configured to distribute labor costs based on time data, whether or not you use QuickBooks' payroll service.

 Requirements for Labor Distribution